 Explore articles written by our experts at the Johns Hopkins Healthful Eating, Activity & Weight Program

 What Is Gluten and What Does It Do?

 Gluten seems to be in just about everything, from bread, pasta and beer to cosmetics and nutritional supplements.
 There’s lots of buzz around avoiding gluten, but what is this common ingredient and is it really bad for you?

 How to Maintain a Balanced Diet as a Vegetarian or Vegan

 Going vegetarian or vegan can have many health benefits, but these diets also come with risks if they aren’t properly balanced.
 Learn how to get the key vitamins and nutrients you need if you go meatless or plant-based.

 There’s a lot of buzz around going gluten-free, with everyone from celebrities to pro athletes touting the benefits of a gluten-free diet.
 But these diets aren’t for everyone.
 Explore the risks and benefits of cutting gluten.

 If you are a new or existing patient, please call us at 410-616-7420 to schedule a visit.

 For new patients, you will typically be scheduled for an in-person visit.
 To help prevent the spread of COVID-19, our doctors and care teams are taking extra precautions to make your visit as safe as possible through screening procedures, the use of masks and protective equipment, cleaning and social distancing.

-Many existing patients have the option to have a video appointment (telemedicine) with their provider.
-To help your provider deliver the best care during your telemedicine visit, we ask that you complete two tasks the day before your appointment: 1) weigh yourself, and 2) check your blood pressure (if possible).
-Learn more about video visits
+We encourage most existing patients to have video appointments (telemedicine) with their provider.
+We have found that a blend of video and in-person follow up appointments works best for patients.
+To help your provider deliver the best care during your telemedicine visit, we ask that you complete two tasks the day of your appointment: 1) weigh yourself, and 2) check your blood pressure (if possible).